Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 If a trader deposits a token and has 0 ALOT in his subnet wallet, this contract will make a call to GasStation to deposit a small amount of ALOT to the user&#x27;s wallet to be used for gas.
 In return, It will deduct a tiny amount of the token transferred.
-This feature is called AutoFill and it aims shield the clients from gas Token managment in the subnet.
+This feature is called AutoFill and it aims shield the clients from gas Token management in the subnet.
 It is suffice to set usedForGasSwap&#x3D;false for all tokens to disable autofill using tokens.
 ALOT can and will always be used for this purpose.